 Figure 1: Aljazeera Figure 2: The Weather Channel (TWC)

-expects to view news, share stories, and leave comments.
-A reader does not expect to have their viewing habits monitored by 12 sources, as the reader loads the web page.
+Users expect to view news, share stories, and leave comments.
+A user does not expect to have their viewing habits monitored by 12 sources, as the reader loads the web page.
 Figure 2 demonstrates the 24 sources that monitor a reader’s behavior, upon loading TWC.
-Figure 3 shows the sources that track users’ behavior on
+Figure 3 shows the sources that track users’ behavior on Reddit.
+The lack of extraneous materials leads for a cleaner, safer, user-friendly environment.
+It also establishes trust between user and platform.